valor-software/ng2-tree/README.md

   * `node` - String - It specifies a html template which will be included to the left of the node's value.
   * `leaf` - String - It specifies a html template which will be included to the left of the leaf's value.
   * `leftMenu` - String - It specifies a html template to the right of the node's value.
 This template becomes clickable and shows a menu on node's click.
+* `menuItems` - here you can specify your custom menu items.
+You should feed an array of NodeMenuItem instances to this setting.
+Once done - setup a subscription to `MenuItemSelectedEvent`s by listening to `(menuItemSelected)="onMenuItemSelected($event)"` on the tree.

 All options that are defined on a `parent` are automatically applied to children.
 If you want you can override them by `settings` of the child node.